Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

 \section{Application to Quantum Geometric Langlands}

 In this subsection, we discuss a method by which the statement of the quantum geometric Langlands correspondence appears by quantizing the stacks of classical solutions in various twists of $\mc N=4$ super Yang--Mills theory.
 We describe an ansatz for categorified geometric quantization by analogy with the ordinary geometric quantization story.
-This paper will not, however, provide a systematic study of this categorified geometric quantization procedure beyond a definition applicable for our examples.
+This paper will not, however, provide a systematic study of this categorified geometric quantization procedure beyond a definition applicable for our examples (although subsequent to the appearance of the first version of this paper, a more complete approach to categorified geometric quantization was developed by \cite{SafronovGQ}).